Lunar Knights: W-Gate slot

 Regardless of the game inserted, the Solar Station will also be charged depending on how much sunlight hits the sensor.

 Blowing into the Nintendo DS's microphone will cause the character to whistle, drawing attention to enemies.
 This serves to replace the wall tapping of earlier games in the Boktai series.
 Whistling also has the function of using a terrennial's special technique, which can only be used when the terrennial is glowing; this happens during affiliated climate or time of day.

+Crossover content

+Boktai DS, the Japanese version of Lunar Knights, continued the crossover-promotion the series had with Capcom's Mega Man franchise since Boktai 2.
+Django and Sabata fight Ox Fire, one of the enemy FM-ians from the original Mega Man Star Force, as a hidden boss.
+If they are successful in defeating him, War Rock can assist them as a seventh terrennial.
+Players can also obtain exclusive items by transferring game data from Star Force into Boktai DS.
+Similarly, content from Boktai DS can be transferred to and unlocked in Star Force; while this content was removed from the English release, it was restored and translated for the game's re-release in Mega Man Star Force Legacy Collection.

 Setting

 Lunar Knights producer Kensuke Yoshitomi confirmed in a 1Up.com interview that the game takes place in the same world as Boktai, but at a different time period with new characters, and is not a direct sequel to Boktai.
 He stated that the many versions of Princess Zelda and Link throughout The Legend of Zelda series are a good representation of this.